0xRomain/hello-scone/readme.md

 ## Protecting the app with TEE

+- Before:
     - Important: Today, it is not possible to build a TEE application for a SGX enclave from a laptop based on an ARM architecture like the latest MacBook Pro devices. => Only for node right?
+    - use SCONE: As we mentioned earlier, the advantage of using SCONE is the ability to make the application Intel® SGX-enabled without changing the source code

 - 1. Create a free account on scone
     - link to the website don't show any register possibility ?
     - I created an account on the gitlab https://gitlab.scontain.com/users/sign_in#login-pane, is it what we need ?
+- 2. Prepare app, create sconify.sh

 ## how it works